transtats/transtats/docs/source/index.md

 We are currently working on `0.1.3` release.

-Target delivery: Mid of August 2017
+Target delivery: End of August 2017

+* Add Vagrant to dev env setup
+* REST APIs and client development
 * GNOME Damned Lies integration
-* Koji Build System integration

 ### License